LavamasterYT/cvp/README.md

 ## Download

 Binaries should be provided "hopefully" for the latest release.
-I can't guarantee that the binaries will run successfully, so it is advise that you build this yourself.
+I can't guarantee that the binaries will run successfully, so I recommend that you build this yourself.

 ## Building
 Instructions basically follow this order:
-- Download development tools (gcc, make, pkg-config, Visual Studio, etc)
+- Download development tools (gcc, make, cmake, Visual Studio, etc)
-- Install necessary libraries (FFmpeg, libavcodec, libavformat, libavutil, libswscale, libmpv)
+- Install necessary libraries (FFmpeg, libavcodec, libavformat, libavutil, libswscale, sdl2)
 - Build the source files inside the src directory and link with libraries above

 ### Debian/Ubuntu